-TIP: You can mix your concealer with moisturizer to thin out any thick concealer.
+TIP: Mix your concealer with moisturizer to thin out any thick concealer.

 What To Do After Applying Concealer?

-After applying concealer, you can follow with the rest of your makeup routine.
+After applying concealer, you can follow the rest of your makeup routine.

-You can apply translucent powder if you want to set your concealer and brighten your under-eye area.
+You can apply translucent powder to set your concealer and brighten your under-eye area.

 If you have oily skin, apply some setting powder to your T-zone area.